top of page

 1. Don’t interrupt fluency unless you have to.
 Let students finish.
 Then loop back with a reformulation and prompt.

-3. Give learners a chance to speak again — better.
+3. Give learners a chance to speak again, but better.
 Correction without re-use is a missed opportunity.
 Always invite them to say it again, with your support.

 What not to do